kliment-olechnovic/voronota/expansion_lt/resources/texts/cppapi.markdown

-# Using Voronota-LT as a C++ library
+# Using Voronota-LT as a C++ library: stateless API

 Voronota-LT can be used as a header-only C++ library.
-The need headers are all in "./src/voronotalt" folder.
+The needed headers are all in "./src/voronotalt" folder.
 The only header file needed to be included is "voronotalt.h".

 Below is a detailed example for both basic and periodic box modes: